fangel/RelAlg.js/README.md

 	Relation1 X Relation2

 **Warning**: If the two relations both have an attribute with the same name, there is a _naming conflict_.
-This is indicated by the attributes being listed in attributes to highlight the conflict.
+This is indicated by the attributes being listed in parenthesis to highlight the conflict.
 You should use position-based renaming to rename both of the offending attributes!

 ## Extending the grammar